kasteway/Natural_Language_Processing/README.md

 ---
+### NLP Common Terms:

+- Tokenization: This is the process of breaking down text into smaller units called tokens.
+Tokens can be words, numbers, or punctuation marks.
+Tokenization is often the first step in NLP pipelines, preparing text for more complex processing.

+- Stemming: Stemming is the process of reducing words to their word stem or root form.
+For instance, the words "fishing", "fished", and "fisher" all stem to the word "fish".
+This helps in normalizing words for text processing tasks, but the stems might not always be actual dictionary words.

+- Tagging: In NLP, tagging typically refers to Part-of-Speech (POS) tagging, which is the process of labeling each word in a sentence with its appropriate part of speech (like noun, verb, adjective, etc.).
+This is crucial for understanding the grammatical structure of sentences.

+- Parsing: Parsing involves analyzing the grammatical structure of a sentence, identifying its constituents, and how these constituents relate to each other.
+It helps in understanding the sentence's syntax and is essential for more complex NLP tasks.

+- Semantic Reasoning: This is the process of understanding the meaning and context of a sentence beyond its syntactic structure.
+It involves interpreting the underlying meanings, intentions, or sentiments of the words or sentences, and how these meanings change in different contexts.

+- Part-of-Speech Tagging: This is a process of assigning parts of speech to individual words in a text (like verbs, nouns, adjectives, etc.).
+It's a fundamental step in text analysis and helps in understanding the syntax of the language.

+- Named Entity Recognition (NER): NER is the process of identifying and classifying named entities (like people, organizations, locations, dates, products, etc.) present in a text.
+This is important for extracting information from text and is widely used in information retrieval, question answering systems, and data mining.

+- Syntactic Dependency Parsing: This involves analyzing the syntactic structure of a sentence by establishing relationships between “head” words and words which modify those heads.
+It helps in understanding how different words in a sentence relate to each other, and is essential for detailed linguistic analysis of text.

+---
 ### NLP Tools:

 - NLTK (Natural Language Toolkit): One of the most widely used libraries for NLP in Python.
 NLTK is great for beginners and also for complex tasks.
 It provides easy-to-use interfaces for over 50 corpora and lexical resources, along with libraries for text processing for classification, tokenization, stemming, tagging, parsing, and semantic reasoning.